SchwarzIT/terraform-provider-stackit/docs/resources/elasticsearch_instance.md

 ### Required

 - `name` (String) Specifies the instance name.
 Changing this value requires the resource to be recreated.
+Changing this value requires the resource to be recreated.
 - `plan` (String) The ElasticSearch Plan.
 Options are: `stackit-elasticsearch-single-small`, `stackit-elasticsearch-cluster-small`, `stackit-elasticsearch-single-medium`, `stackit-elasticsearch-cluster-medium`, `stackit-elasticsearch-cluster-big`
-- `project_id` (String) The project ID the cluster runs in.
-Changing this value requires the resource to be recreated.
+- `project_id` (String) The project ID.

 ### Optional